publicdocs/uscode/assets/md/titles/usc42/us/usc/t42/ch6A/schII/ptD/sptix/m__us_usc_t42_s256e.md

     (a) __Payments__

-        The Secretary shall make two payments under this section to each children’s hospital for each of fiscal years 2000 through 2005 and each of fiscal years 2007 through 2011, one for the direct expenses and the other for indirect expenses associated with operating approved graduate medical residency training programs.
+        The Secretary shall make two payments under this section to each children’s hospital for each of fiscal years 2000 through 2005, each of fiscal years 2007 through 2011, and each of fiscal years 2014 through 2018, one for the direct expenses and the other for indirect expenses associated with operating approved graduate medical residency training programs.
 The Secretary shall promulgate regulations pursuant to the rulemaking requirements of title 5 which shall govern payments made under this subpart.

     (b) __Amount of payments__